EastAgile/coleslaw-gem/README.md

 ### Get your secret key
   Visit http://www.coleslawapp.com and register an account there.
-You may also want to create a project in order to have a project id.
+You may also want to create a project in order to have a project token.

 Then visit https://www.coleslawapp.com/api_tokens and copy your secret token.